vdavid/number-learning-app/docs/llm-guidelines.md

 ## Tips for better LLM output

-1. **Be specific about the language variant** - Korean has Sino-Korean and Native Korean; Chinese has multiple counting systems.
+1. **Be specific about the language variant**: Korean has Sino-Korean and Native Korean; Chinese has multiple counting systems.

-2. **Provide examples** - Show the LLM what format you expect with 2-3 examples.
+2. **Provide examples**: Show the LLM what format you expect with 2-3 examples.

-3. **Ask for edge cases** - Explicitly ask about zeros, large numbers, and irregularities.
+3. **Ask for edge cases**: Explicitly ask about zeros, large numbers, and irregularities.

-4. **Iterate** - Start with basic digits, verify, then expand to larger numbers.
+4. **Iterate**: Start with basic digits, verify, then expand to larger numbers.

-5. **Cross-reference** - Verify LLM output against authoritative sources (textbooks, language references).
+5. **Cross-reference**: Verify LLM output against authoritative sources (textbooks, language references).